 Labiaplasty can be an excellent option for many women who have elongated and/or asymmetrical labial tissue caused by factors such as weight loss, trauma, pregnancy/childbirth, menopause, genetics, or simply the natural aging process.
 Good candidates typically include individuals who are experiencing discomfort and/or embarrassment as a result of this concern, as well as those who are seeking to enhance the overall appearance of this area for improved self-esteem.
 Whatever your reason for pursuing treatment, Dr. Boynton will be happy to meet with you in-person during a consultation at our practice to assess your unique case and determine whether or not labiaplasty would be right for you.

-Details of the Labiaplasty Procedure
+What Does the Labiaplasty Procedure Involve?

 Labiaplasty is typically performed as an outpatient procedure, often taking under an hour to complete.
 The operation can be done either in the office or in an accredited outpatient surgicenter, though many individuals prefer the convenience of undergoing treatment in the office and do quite well when it is performed in this setting.